a-digital/eventbrite/README.md

 <img width="1037" alt="Craft CMS Eventbrite Plugin Admin Settings" src="https://user-images.githubusercontent.com/30312669/66996260-557ea780-f0c8-11e9-9d59-f8b2b46adca0.png">

-There's also a settings page which can be accessed by non-admin accounts with the right permission in environments regardless of the `allowAdminChanges` setting.
+There's also a settings page which can be accessed by non-admin accounts with the right permission in all environments regardless of the `allowAdminChanges` setting.
 This page enables users to optionally specify additional event IDs not set up by their organisation to return along with their organisation's events.
 See screenshots of this settings page and permission below:

 <img width="1042" alt="Craft CMS Eventbrite Plugin User Settings" src="https://user-images.githubusercontent.com/30312669/66996261-557ea780-f0c8-11e9-853d-4434a1bf6e10.png">